BC Regulations & Compliance

 - Errors & Omissions (E&O) Coverage – Your inspector must carry a mandated amount of E&O coverage.
 E&O coverage is designed to financially protect the inspector in the event of a claim settlement.
 E&O coverage does not provide benefits to inspection clients as a type of guarantee or warranty.

 In September 2016 Consumer Protection BC (CPBC) introduced new regulation which lowered the requirements to become a home inspector in BC and reduced the industry standards for receiving and maintaining a home inspector license in this Province.
 In an effort to protect the BC consumer, HIABC continues to enforce higher standards, training and educational requirements to belong to our Association.

 HIABC continues to lobby the government for improvement, however, BC consumers must be aware of these reduced requirements when looking to hire a home inspector:

 - CPBC removed the mandatory obligation of home inspectors to belong to a professional home inspection association in BC.
 For those inspectors who have chosen to be unaligned from any professional association, the consumer should understand the lack of oversight of their inspection standards, reporting and ethics.

 - Only professional home inspection associations maintain a Standards of Practice or Scope of Inspection which their members must adhere to.
 For those inspectors who do not belong to an association and, therefore, have no authority to use an association approved Standards of Practice, the consumer has no idea what, if any, Standard is being used.
-BC Government has promised for 3 years now to supply one industry Scope of Inspection for all BC home inspectors but to date none has been implemented.
+BC Government has promised for many years now to supply one industry Scope of Inspection for all BC home inspectors but to date none has been implemented.